 India, and the cleanest village?
 You heard that right.
 Go to Mawlynnong, the little known hamlet in Meghalaya, Northeast province of india, and find out why it deserves the recognition.

 The village is straight out of fairy tale with narrow cobbled streets meandering through the thatched houses, each sporting a colorful garden, the stream flowing behind, the sounds of thunder promising the showers of rain.
 Make it a day trip activity, but if you have time, stay for at least a couple of days.

 These enterprising villagers also came up with a great waste disposal management.
 As a community, they collect every piece of trash and compost them in a pit to use it for cultivation.
 The streets are swept every hour by the villagers themselves and strict rules are imposed for personal sanitation and cleanliness.
-Sound like utopia?
+Sounds like utopia?